claygiffin/100-coaches-site/src/pages/index.md

     to find the right solution which may include our unique ability to bring together multiple world class resources.
 education:
+  headline: >-
-  headline: Great new thinking from MG100 author Sally Helgesen and Marshall!
+    Great new thinking from Sally Helgesen and Marshall on how women can get there!
   image: /uploads/marshall-books@2x.png
   linkText: Order Now
   text: >-